From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: Decorated Lattices

-For graphs with finite coordination numbers, the singular part of the model requires the Laplacian matrix \cite{burioni2000limit}.
-We show that if one relaxes this condition one can obtain surprising behavior, namely that the critical behavior is determined by the Adjacency matrix.
-To illustrate this, we chose a bipartite graph where subset $A(B)$ has $N(2N)$ sites.
+{\it Complete Bipartite Graph---} For graphs with finite coordination numbers, the singular part of the model requires the Laplacian matrix \cite{burioni2000limit}.
+We show that if one relaxes this condition, one can obtain a surprising behavior, namely that the critical behavior is determined by the Adjacency matrix.
+To illustrate this, we choose a bipartite graph where subset $A(B)$ has $N(2N)$ sites.
 All sites of subset $A$ are connected to all sites of $B$.
 In this way, the coordination number of each site grows as $2N(N)$.
 The Hamiltonian is given by:

 where the coupling has been rescaled by $N$ to obtain extensive quantities.
-The spherical constraints can be solved analytically because of the simple structure of the graph and one arrives at (see Appendix~\ref{app:complete}):

-implying that the Adjacency matrix determines the behavior in the whole high-temperature phase.
+The spherical constraints can be solved analytically because of the simple structure of the graph and one arrives at \ref{app:complete}: $\lambda_A=\lambda_B=1/2$ for, $K\leq K_c=1/2$, implying that the Adjacency matrix determines the behavior in the whole high-temperature phase.
 Below $T_c$ on the other hand, the solutions approach the correct ratio $\lambda_A/\lambda_B=2$ for $K\to\infty$:

 Therefore, one still obtains the general structure of Laplacian and Adjacency matrix for this graph with diverging coordination numbers.